 Commencing on September 1, 2012, Mr. Stratton became a non-employee member of our Board of Directors.
-As a non-employee director, effective September 1, 2012 and thereafter unless approved by our Compensation Committee, Mr. Stratton is entitled to (1) an annual retainer fee of \$90,000 and (2) board meeting fees and participation in the Amended and Restated Stock Incentive Plan and the Amended Economic Value Added Bonus Plan for Non-Employee Members of the Board of Directors on a basis consistent with our other non-employee directors, as described above.
+As a nonemployee director and Chairman of our Board, effective September 1, 2012 and thereafter unless changed or modified by approval of our Compensation Committee, Mr. Stratton is entitled to (1) an annual retainer fee of \$90,000 and (2) board meeting fees and participation in the Amended and Restated Stock Incentive Plan and the Amended Economic Value Added Bonus Plan for Non-Employee Members of the Board of Directors on a basis consistent with our other non-employee directors, as described above.
+Our Board of Directors and Compensation Committee approved a reduction in the annual retainer fee payable to Mr. Stratton from \$90,000 to \$84,000 for fiscal 2017.